 This alone won’t cause central pontine myelinolysis or osmotic demyelination syndrome, but what can is how your doctor chooses to treat you.
 To avoid a bad situation your doctor has to be extremely careful and shouldn’t over-correct the issue.
 To swing your sodium level from one extreme to the other can cause serious issues.

-Symptoms of Central Pontine Myelinolysis
+Central Pontine Myelinolysis Symptoms

 If a patient experiences low blood sodium levels, a visit to the doctor is crucial and should be immediate.
 Most doctors are more than capable and will decide on the right course of action.